henningorlowski/robot_dinosaur_api_flask_redis/README.md

 - Display the simulation's current state;
 - Two or more entities (robots or dinosaurs) cannot occupy the same position;
 - Attempting to move a robot outside the simulation space is an invalid operation.
-- 100% coverage ofUnit- and Integrationtests.
+- 100% coverage of Unit- and Integrationtests.

 ## Quick Start with Docker Compose